-Teen in French artist’s slaying incites court brawl after guilty verdict
+Teen in artist’s slaying brawls after guilty verdict

 A brawl broke out in a Detroit courtroom Wednesday after a guilty verdict was announced against a 15-year-old defendant in the robbery and murder of French artist Bilal Berreni.